i3drobotics/stereo-vision-toolkit/README.md

 ![SVTK image acquisition tab](./docs/images/svtk_screenshot.png "SVTK Screenshot showing acquisition tab.")

 SVTK is under active development.
-At the moment the software only officially supports the i3DR Deimos and Phobos cameras, but in principle any pre-rectified stereo video of the correct format (side-by-side) will work.
+At the moment the software only officially supports the i3DR Deimos and Phobos cameras, but in principle any usb camera pair or pre-rectified stereo video of the correct format (side-by-side) will work.

 Roadmap
 ---

 Currently SVTK is a useful and functional tool for exploring stereo imaging, and allows you to get going with your I3DR stereo camera quickly.
 There are a number of features/improvements in development including:

-- More options for video handling
-- Assisted camera calibration and more detailed feedback
+- More automated camera calibration (currently in beta)
-- Support for sequential capture (e.g. file naming options)
+- Linux support
 - Unit tests and other deployment issues
-- Better 3D visualisation support
-- Linux support

 Stereo matching support
 ---